AvanaPY/DV2607-Deepspeech-Adversarial/README.md

 In order to install all dependencies, make sure that you are running the correct version of python, that being `3.7.12`.

+After cloning this repository, initialise the git submodules by running

+`git submodules init`

+and download the `deepspeech.pytorch` submodule by running

+`git submodule update`.

 Then install all of the dependencies for Sean Naren's DeepSpeech implementation by running

 `pip install -r deepspeech.pytorch/requirements.txt`